 If you live in the DFW area, tell your elected officials to support municipal water reuse/recycling!

 The proposed Marvin Nichols Reservoir would inundate twenty miles of the Sulphur River and countless miles of feeder streams.
 It would force thousands of Texans to sell their land – land that provides their livelihoods, land that for some people has been in their family for generations.
 Many families would watch their homes go under water.
 The negative impact on the economy of rural northeast Texas would be dramatic.
 The impact on the natural environment would be enormous.
 The cost to water rate payers in the DFW area would pinch household budgets.

-Marvin Nichols Reservoir would cost $4.4 billion and inundate 66,000 acres of beautiful forests and productive ranch land vital for wildlife habitat in the Sulphur River basin.
+Marvin Nichols Reservoir would cost $4.4 billion and inundate 66,000 acres of beautiful forests and productive ranch land vital for wildlife habitat in the Sulphur River basin in Northeast Texas.

 Tell your elected officials to OPPOSE Marvin Nichols!